 The Rose Institute played a significant part in the California redistrictings of 1970-73, 1980-83, and 1991, attracting controversy with its attempts to shed light on politically-motivated, incumbent-led district plans.
 Professors Leroy Hardy and Alan Heslop authored nationwide surveys of reapportionment politics for each decade.
 By 1990, the California Database was no longer seen as critical to the Institute’s programs: a state-supported database came into being at about this time and much other data became publicly available (for example, CD-ROM versions of US Census); therefore, instead of building a general demographic political database for the State as a whole, the Institute took on the more complex and challenging task of creating “multi-layered” data for southern California’s communities.

 Many faculty members, staff and research associates have contributed to Institute programs over the years.
-To mention only a few, Leroy Hardy and T. Anthony Quinn have contributed to redistricting work, Jerome Garris and James Pinter-Lucke to modeling, Ralph Rossum and Alfred Balitzer to political and environmental studies, Florence Adams and Robert Walters to GIS, Richard Santillan and Armando Navarro to Latino studies, Eric Norby to fiscal analysis, David Huntoon and Marionette Sison Moore to surveys, Gary Kovall to legal and regulatory analysis, and William Brown to economic analysis and data book development.
+To mention only a few, Leroy Hardy and T. Anthony Quinn have contributed to redistricting work, Jerome Garris and James Pinter-Lucke to modeling, Ralph Rossum and Alfred Balitzer to political and environmental studies, Florence Adams and Robert Walters to GIS, Richard Santillan and Armando Navarro to Latino studies, Steve Frates and Eric Norby to fiscal analysis, David Huntoon and Marionette Sison Moore to surveys, Gary Kovall to legal and regulatory analysis, and William Brown to economic analysis and data book development.

 From the start, the Institute committed itself to conducting research with faculty-student teams.
 Moreover, although Edessa Rose launched the Institute with a pledge of $1 million, the pledge was not satisfied until 1987, and the Rose Institute worked without endowment for more than a decade: at the beginning, therefore, it was a bootstrap operation in which students played crucial roles.